SchlenkR/FsLSA/Readme.md

 ## A Word on Unqualified Access

-For good reasons, the F# Core modules for List, Seq, and Array require qualified access, and it is best practice to use them in production code instead of FsLSA.
+For good reasons, the F# Core modules for List, Seq, and Array require qualified access, and it is best practice to use these modules explicitly in production code instead of the FsLSA functions.

+## TODO

+* Use partially intersected functions instead of fully intersected List, Array, and Seq functions.
+* Include Option module (and maybe others).